Evaluating the effects of Data Sparsity on the Link-level Bicycling Volume Estimation: A Graph Convolutional Neural Network Approach: Datasets used

 \subsection{OSM Network Data}

 OSM \citep{OpenStreetMap,haklay2008openstreetmap} is an open-source data that serves as a foundational dataset for our study, providing a detailed and comprehensive representation of the transportation network within the study area.
-With our specific focus on bicycle-related infrastructure, we extract the road/path network data from OSM which includes the topology and geometry of the road network, as well as associated features such as the presence and location of dedicated bicycle infrastructure such as bike lanes, shared road spaces.
-This data allows us to construct the graph representation of the network, where nodes represent intersections or road segments, and edges represent the connections between them.
-By integrating this network data with our bicycle count datasets, we ensure a comprehensive approach to modeling bicycling volumes, thereby improving the accuracy of our predictions and enabling a more informed analysis of infrastructure needs across the city.
+With our specific focus on bicycle-related infrastructure, we extract the road/path network data from OSM which includes the topology and geometry of the road network, as well as associated features such as slope, the presence and location of dedicated bicycle infrastructure such as bike lanes, shared road spaces.
+This data allows us to construct the graph representation of the network, where nodes represent road segments/links, and edges represent the intersection between them.
+By integrating this network data with our bicycle count dataset, we adopt a graph-based modeling approach to achieve accurate bicycling volumes modeling and a more informed analysis of bicycle network across the city.